ashcza/PlanGrid-Outstanding-Issues-Chart/README.md

 issue["deleted"] === false
 issue["due_at"] > Date.now
 ### `issue-Objects.js`
-Contains mock issues to simulate chart experience
+Contains mock issues to simulate chart experience.
+Many issues are purposely flagged as true for deleted property and/or set due date in the future to simulate issue filtering.